 Consultation: Code of Conduct for the Public Sector

-The Code of Conduct for public servants (the Code) is being updated to reflect key provisions of the Public Service Act 2020 (the Act).
+The Code of Conduct for the Public Sector (the Code) is being updated to reflect key provisions of the Public Service Act 2020 (the Act).
 This includes the Public Service values and principles.

-The Code sets minimum standards of integrity and conduct for public servants and public sector organisations listed in section 17(2) of the Public Service Act 2020.
-It also supports a pro-integrity culture across the public sector and public understanding of the conduct they can expect of people working in the public sector.
+The Code sets minimum standards of integrity and conduct for public servants and the Public Sector (as defined in the Code).
+It also supports a pro-integrity culture and public understanding of the conduct they can expect of people working in the Public Sector.

 The current Code 'Standards of Integrity and Conduct' was issued in 2007 and while many of the minimum standards are still relevant, some new standards need to be included.